 - 1. On the Main tab, click Local Traffic > Virtual Servers.
 The Virtual Server List screen opens. - 2.
 Click the Create button.
-The New Virtual Server screen opens.

 - 3. In the Name field, type a unique name for the virtual server. - 4.
 From the Type list, select Performance (Layer 4). - 5.
 In the Destination Address field, type the IP address in CIDR format.